x

 An Italian inheritance law specialist will be able to calculate the potential gains or losses to be made on an estate before a beneficiary decides whether to accept it.
 If they do not accept their inheritance, then the estate will fall to the next in line to inherit.

 By making an Italian will, you have the opportunity to legally mitigate the amount of tax payable by your beneficiaries on your death.
-Whilst doing so, engaging the specialist assistance of an estate planning lawyer with an in-depth, native knowledge of the Italian tax system will usually prove an astute decision.
+Giambrone & Partners' experienced expert inheritance lawyers can advise and help mitigate your beneficiaries tax liability.

-Estate planning measures will need to follow well-planned strategies, so that should there be changes in Italian inheritance law, they will still have the desired effect.
-Options may be including a potential beneficiary on the title deed at the time of purchasing a property in Italy.
-It could be that you as the investor in the property own a life interest in it, whilst the beneficiary owns the remainder interest.
+Estate planning measures will need to follow well-planned strategies.
+Options may include adding a potential beneficiary on the title deed at the time of purchasing a property in Italy whilst naming you, as the investor in the property, should own a life interest in it, whilst the beneficiary owns the remainder interest.
 This will result in an automatic transfer of full ownership to your beneficiary when you die.

 Other options at the time of purchase may include buying through a company.